JustinLawrenceMS/SoothSayer/README.md

 This app supplies a random passage from the public domain medieval poem, the Rubaiyyat, everytime the app is loaded.
-It was created with React, React Native, Expo, and Laravel.
+It was created with frontend technologies such as React, React Native, and Expo, while backend technologies such as Laravel, PHP and MySQL supply the business logic that makes the app work.

 Download the github repo and navigate to app root.